garrandall/popular-music-data/tracks/only-the-lonely--know-how-i-feel--roy-orbison.md

   start_date: '1960-10-24'
 ---

 Dum-dum-dum-dumdy-doo-wah
-Ooh-yay-yay-yay-yeah
+Oh-yay-yay-yay-yeah
 Oh-oh-oh-oh-wah
 Only the lonely
 Only the lonely

 Only the lonely (dum-dum-dum-dumdy-doo-wah)
-Know the way I feel tonight (ooh-yay-yay-yay-yeah) Only the lonely (dum-dum-dum-dumdy-doo-wah)
+Know the way I feel tonight (oh-yay-yay-yay-yeah)
+Only the lonely (dum-dum-dum-dumdy-doo-wah)
 Know this feeling ain't right (dum-dum-dum-dumdy-doo-wah)